OpenClassrooms-Student-Center/Software-Architect-P12/Artefacts/Tailored Architecture Framework/README.md

 # Tailored Architecture Framework

 WebStreet has a strict architecture framework directly related to the business.
 This framework is a main competitive advantage for the company since it allows customizing and setting up a client website in less than 72 hours.
+WebStreet marketing strategy has always communicated this message to the market, and the market has responded.
+The Board of the company has always made an effort to make technical teams aware of this advantage and respect deadlines accordingly.

 These are the principles of WebStreet’s architecture methodology: